Hmarya01/Traffic-Driven-Service-Provisioning/README.md

   * **basic_rnn_lstm_gru.py** This files contains the MC dropout inference fucntion and prediction model to generates the MSE loss fucntion.

   * **main_time_series_prediction.py** This file generates the predictions for MSE and MC estimates for Monte Carlo dropout inference, 0.90 and 0.95 certainty           thresholds.

+   * **MC_estimate.m** This matlab file contains the fucntion to generate the MC estimates from the test patterns for 0.90 and 0.95 certainty thresholds.

   ## DNN Dataset

   The dataset folder contains two subfolders are: